 How Does Your Sleep System Perform?
 Advisors Futon

-With the popularity of luxury bedding in retail, and consumers becoming more sophisticated in their purchase of sleep systems, guest expectations for a comfortable night's sleep while traveling are higher than ever.
+With the popularity of luxury bedding and futon mattress in retail, and consumers becoming more sophisticated in their purchase of sleep systems, expectations for a comfortable night's sleep while traveling are higher than ever.

 When selecting sleep systems, hotels frequently use a standardized process of specifying and bidding.
-However, the very factors that make the specifying and bidding process organized, understandable and manageable tend to oversimplify the evaluation criteria and overlook important differences in sleep system technology, design, material quality and manufacturing processes.
-Discounting dilemma debated especially deep discounting
+However, the very factors that make the specifying and bidding process organized, understandable and manageable tend to oversimplify the evaluation criteria and overlook the important differences in sleep system technology, design, material quality and manufacturing processes.
+Find more information here: Discounting dilemma debated especially deep discounting

 Here is a guide for reviewing and evaluating sleep system specifications and judging sleep system performance before purchasing.